 "Well, after all that reforming," said Ben, "I decided I could do better."

 At one time Ben advertised his skill in curing curvature of the spine; even if a man's back was bent like a bow, even if the head touched the feet he could make it as straight as a ramrod.
 Someone went to him for treatment, whereupon the prester put him between two boards, and bound them tighter and tighter together, the man yelling with pain.
 At last he got him quite straight, but he was also quite dead.

-IT MUST be claimed that there never lived any Ben in England in the 1200s and into the 1300s, a thinker, a wise and witty man indeed, one with a good sense of humour and this epitaph on his tombstone, wherever it may be found:
+There may never have been any Ben in England in the 1200s and into the 1300s - a Ben who was a thinker, a wise and witty man, one with a good sense of humour and an epitaph on his tombstone, like this one: